Updated on: 2/15/2019

 Man Crashes Into Tow Truck in Burien

 Officers from the King County Sheriff’s Office were called to the scene of a crash in Burien at approximately 9:15 am on Saturday.
-Witnesses at the scene had seen a Mazda sedan that was travelling northbound on Ambaum Boulevard Southwest when it crossed the center line near Southwest 128th Street.
-A tow truck was travelling in the southbound lane.
+Witnesses at the scene had seen a Mazda sedan that was traveling northbound on Ambaum Boulevard Southwest when it crossed the center line near Southwest 128th Street.
+A tow truck was traveling in the southbound lane.
 The driver of the tow truck was unable to get out of the way in time, and the Mazda slammed into it head-on.